JulianToppo/UdacityProjects/Data Modelling with Apache Cassandra/home/Readme.md

 ## Approach
-The following set of tables have been structured taking in consideration the requiremnt of the three queries.The following tables named music_library,user_library and song_library with their partition and clustering are being generated.
+The following set of tables have been structured taking in consideration the requirementnt of the three queries.The following tables named music_library,user_library and song_library with their partition and clustering are being generated.
 The data present in csv files in event_data are being used to put enteries into the tables using the process of Extract,Transform and Load and thus creating a pipeline for the datatransfer.

 ## Working